vbigot-juloux/ane-research-humanities/docs/Guidelines.md

 </ul>
   </li>

-<li>Articles (including abstracts, bios and keywords) are in English language.
+<li style="margin-top: -12px;">Articles (including abstracts, bios and keywords) are in English language.
 For non English native, <b>we ask your draft to be reviewed by an <u>English native</u> scholar</b>.
 Your paper could be refused if the English is not good enough.
 Be aware that an extra cost can be asked to author in the case that a professional copy-editor must review the English in your article--for the first volume on CyberResearch, co-editors had to pay 4500 USD, mostly to review the English.</li>
 <li>If you quote a word, expression or sentence in another language than English, provide your translation in footnote.</li>
 </ul>